Zelasudil (RXC007, ROCK2 inhibitor)

 Zelasudil is a potent, highly selective and orally-active inhibitor that targets Rho-Associated Coiled-Coil Containing Protein Kinase 2 (ROCK2) which sits at a nodal point in cell signalling pathways, central to fibrosis.
 The role of ROCK2 in a diverse range of cellular processes allows zelasudil to have pleiotropic effects, affecting multiple cell signalling pathways associated with fibrosis.
 Selective inhibition of ROCK2 has the potential to prevent the hypotensive side effects typically associated with systemic pan-ROCK inhibitors (where both ROCK1 and ROCK2 are inhibited).

 Our ROCK2 inhibitor, zelasudil, has demonstrated potential preclinically to be an attractive agent for the treatment of fibrotic indications.
-Additionally, zelasudil has shown preclinical proof-of-concept in immune-mediated models, which supports the development of zelasudil into other interstitial lung diseases beyond IPF, and in other fibrotic indications such as cancer-associated fibrosis.
+Of particular interest, zelasudil has shown preclinical proof-of-concept in immune-mediated models, which supports the development of zelasudil into other interstitial lung diseases beyond IPF, in MASH and other fibrotic indications such as cancer-associated fibrosis.
+This potential has now been confirmed with anti-fibrotic activity seen in the initial signal searching study.
+Full data from this study, which includes treatment in some patients up to 24 weeks, was presented at ERS in September 2025.

 Zelasudil Development Overview